BioCLIP: A Vision Foundation Model for the Tree of Life: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Josef Uyeda, Jim Balhoff, Dan Rubenstein, Hank Bart, Hilmar Lapp, Sara Beery, and colleagues from the Imageomics Institute and the OSU NLP group for their valuable feedback.
-We also thank the \bioscan{} team and the iNaturalist team for making their data available and easy to use, and Jennifer Hammack at EOL for her invaluable help in accessing EOL's images.

-This research was supported by NSF OAC 2118240 and used computing resources from the Ohio Supercomputer Center \citep{OhioSupercomputerCenter1987}.
+We thank the \href{https://imageomics.osu.edu/about/team}{Imageomics team} (including Josef Uyeda, Jim Balhoff, Dan Rubenstein, Hank Bart, Hilmar Lapp, Sara Beery and Dipanjyoti Paul) and the OSU NLP group for their valuable feedback, the \bioscan{} and iNaturalist teams for sharing their data, and Jennifer Hammock at EOL for her help accessing EOL's images.
+Our research is supported by NSF OAC 2118240 and resources from the Ohio Supercomputer Center \citep{OhioSupercomputerCenter1987}.

 {

 }

 \thetable{\Alph{section}\arabic{table}} \thefigure{\Alph{section}\arabic{figure}}